Our Physical Therapy department is open Monday-Friday from 8:00 am – 5:00 pm.

 Fort Benton Physical Therapy at MRMC

-Penny Lee, MPT & Curtis Umscheid, PTA work as a team to assist our residents with their Physical Therapy and Occupational Therapy needs as well as any outpatients who look to us for rehabilitation or pain relieving therapies.
+Penny Lee, MPT, Kim Umscheid PT, and Curtis Umscheid, PTA work as a team to assist our residents with their Physical Therapy and Occupational Therapy needs as well as any outpatients who look to us for rehabilitation or pain relieving therapies.

 Sportsmetrics offered at FBHS